spacekitcat/nice-n-szalay-http-client-unit-testing/README.md

 { "code": "4284-2033-7359-1983" }
 ```

-I recommend using [Mockoon](https://mockoon.com/) to create up a fake server in a few minutes.
+I recommend using [Mockoon](https://mockoon.com/) to create a fake server in a few minutes.
+Just add a GET request (`/answer`) and make it return OK (200) with the payload in the example snippet above.

 ## Commentary and notes

-Pretend we have a webservice at `http://localhost:3000/answer` and we need to send it a `GET` request to acquire a special code that our application then needs to authenticate the launch of a nuclear missle from the dark side of the Moon.
+Pretend we have a web service at `http://localhost:3000/answer` and we need to send it a `GET` request to acquire a special code that our application then needs to authenticate the launch of a nuclear missle from the dark side of the Moon.

 ### Code
-I implement an abstraction client for talking to the webservice, which is essentially the \* GoF Bridge pattern (*Decouple an abstraction from its implementation so that the two can vary independently*)
+I implement an abstraction client for talking to the webservice, which is essentially the \* GoF Bridge pattern (*Decouple an abstraction from its implementation so that the two can vary independently*).
+The project is in thie Git repository.

 I define an interface, `IMagicResultHttpClient`, for the abstraction client.